Supercharged immune cells take on HPV cancers

 Summary

-This study tests a new immunotherapy for people with advanced HPV-related cancers (cervical, throat, anal, and others).
-Participants receive specially engineered immune cells designed to attack HPV-infected tumor cells, along with chemotherapy and a drug to boost cell activity.
-The goal is to see if this treatment can shrink tumors in 20 adults whose cancer has spread or returned.
+This study tests a new immunotherapy for people with advanced HPV-related cancers, such as cervical, throat, anal, and penile cancers.
+Participants receive specially engineered immune cells designed to attack cancer cells carrying the HPV16 virus.
+The goal is to see if this treatment can shrink tumors.

 Get updates